Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 ## 5. TERM AND TERMINATION

+**Term.**

 This License is effective upon payment and execution of a commercial agreement.
+The initial term is one (1) year from the Effective Date, unless otherwise specified in the Ordering Documents.

+**Renewal.**

+This License renews automatically for successive one (1) year terms at Licensor's then-current pricing unless either party provides written notice of non-renewal at least thirty (30) days prior to the end of the then-current term.
+Licensee may cancel renewal by providing written notice as set forth above.

+**Termination.**

 The Licensor may terminate this License if:
-- the Licensee violates any term of this License,
+- the Licensee materially breaches any term of this License and fails to cure such breach within thirty (30) days after written notice from Licensor specifying the breach (except as set forth below),
-- the Licensee fails to pay required fees,
+- the Licensee fails to pay required fees when due and fails to cure such non-payment within fifteen (15) days after written notice from Licensor,
 - the Licensee attempts unauthorized distribution or sublicensing,
 - the Licensee materially breaches Section 4.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period.

+**Suspension for Non-Payment.**

+Licensor may suspend Licensee's access to the Software immediately upon any failure to pay fees when due, without limiting Licensor's right to terminate.
+Suspension will be lifted upon payment of all overdue amounts plus any applicable late fees.

 Upon termination of this Commercial License:
 - all rights granted under this Commercial License revert to Licensor,